How to conduct a panel interview

 Choosing panellists from the same team can help a candidate get a better feel for what their responsibilities could look like ‘in action’, as well as a feel for the colleagues they’ll be working most closely alongside.
 On the other hand, panellists from different departments can help a candidate understand their place in the wider organisation, and how their function contributes towards broader business goals.

+It can also be useful to include a member of the HR team on the panel, who might have more experience conducting interviews.
 Either way, each panellist will have their own understanding of the role and what skills the ideal candidate will need to succeed.

-Pros and cons of panel interviews
+The pros and cons of panel interviews

-Panel interviewing can allow employers and recruiters to obtain a broader view of a candidate’s suitability for a role, however, it might not be right for every vacancy.
-Let’s dive into panel interviews’ advantages and disadvantages to help you decide whether this interview format is right for you.
+Panel interviewing can allow employers and recruiters to obtain a broader view of a candidate’s suitability for a role.
+However, it might not be right for every vacancy.

-5. Streamlining interview stages: Panel interviews can streamline the hiring process by allowing key stakeholders to meet the candidate simultaneously.
+- Streamlining interview stages: Panel interviews can streamline the hiring process by allowing key stakeholders to meet the candidate simultaneously.
 This eliminates the need for multiple individual interviews, saving time and resources.
 It also accelerates the process by facilitating quicker feedback and decision-making, ensuring that all key decision-makers are aligned, leading to more efficient hiring decisions.

-1. Managing multiple stakeholders: Panel interviews require meticulous organisation to ensure panellists ask the right questions and stay on track.
+- Managing multiple stakeholders: Panel interviews require meticulous organisation to ensure panellists ask the right questions and stay on track.
 If the structure is lacking, the interview can become disjointed, resulting in incomplete or irrelevant information from the candidate.

-2. Risk of groupthink: Panel interviews can reduce but not eliminate bias.
+- Risk of groupthink: Panel interviews can reduce but not eliminate bias.
 Self-awareness among panellists is crucial to minimising bias, as even a single comment can influence the rest.
 Groupthink, where the desire for consensus overshadows fair assessment, is another risk.

-3. Candidates can feel intimidated: Panel interviews can be intimidating for candidates, impacting their performance.
+- Candidates can feel intimidated: Panel interviews can be intimidating for candidates, impacting their performance.
 Even well-qualified candidates might struggle under pressure in front of multiple interviewers, especially if the role doesn’t typically involve high-pressure group settings.
 It’s important to consider this factor when evaluating a candidate’s performance.

-How to conduct a successful panel interview
+Preparing for a panel interview

 Planning is possibly the most important stage in panel interviewing.
 A well-planned interview doesn’t just ensure everyone is in the right place at the right time, but it gives your organisation a chance of impressing candidates, and similarly, candidates the best chance at impressing you.